 Victoria Falls Zambia

 You can visit the Victoria Falls independently, visiting the various viewpoints, or join a guided walking tour.
-If you stay at the Royal Livingstone or Avani resort, you have unlimited access, as the hotels are within the National Park.
+If you stay at the Royal Livingstone or Zambezi Resort, you have unlimited access, as the hotels are within the National Park.

 One of our favourite excursions is to enjoy a champagne breakfast or lunch on the private Livingstone Island.
 This lies literally at the top edge of the Victoria Falls.
-We especially recommend this if you are visiting during the low water months of September to December as then you can even swim to Devil’s Pool, a rockpool at the waterfall’s edge.
+If you are visiting during the low water months of September to December, you can even swim to Devil’s Pool, a rockpool at the waterfall’s edge.

 Above the Falls, the Zambezi river is wide and gentle – the perfect place for languorous sunset boat cruises or gentle canoeing trips.
 However below the Victoria Falls, the Zambezi river’s character changes with several magnificent roaring rapids through a 7 km gorge.
 Here the adventurous can enjoy serious white-water rafting.
 Other popular activities include elephant interaction safaris and even the new waterfall gorge swim (low water months only).

 The maximum flow of water over the Victoria Falls peaks in late summer (March/April) but the best time to view the Victoria Falls is probably between May and August when the spray is not so all-consuming.
-This allows you to more easily see and photograph the Victoria Falls – and yet the flow of water is still impressive.
+This allows you to more easily see and photograph the Victoria Falls.
+But the flow of water is still very impressive.

-However note that as the dry season progresses, the volume of water over the Victoria Falls declines dramatically on the Zambian side.
+However note that as the dry season progresses, the water volume over the Victoria Falls declines dramatically.
 Visitors from late September to December need to be aware of this!
-We recommend rather visiting the Zimbabwe side of the Falls during this time.

 If you do opt to stay on the Zambian side, take a helicopter trip over Victoria Falls so that you can enjoy the full length of the Falls.
-Include a visit to Livingstone Island or stay at one of the country lodges which offer a variety of safari activities so that your focus is not solely on the Victoria Falls.
+Or include a visit to Livingstone Island.
+Alternatively stay at one of the Livingstone hotels which are on the river.
+These offer a variety of safari activities so that your focus is not solely on the Victoria Falls.

 • View the Victoria Falls